Buy Air France-KLM Flying Blue Miles With 80% Bonus (1.69 Cents Per Point)

 Bottom line

-Air France-KLM Flying Blue is offering a promotion on purchased miles, giving members the opportunity to buy miles with up to a 45% discount.
-This is an opportunity to acquire miles for 1.68 cents each.
+Air France-KLM Flying Blue is offering a promotion on purchased miles, giving members the opportunity to buy miles with up to an 80% bonus.
+This is an opportunity to acquire miles for 1.69 cents each.

-While not as good as the 100% bonus we’ve seen in the past, this is still better than the two most recent offers we saw, and there are plenty of situations where this could represent a good value.
-There is lots of merit to Flying Blue, especially for transatlantic business class redemptions, where award pricing is generally reasonable and availability is good.
+While not as good as the 100% bonus we’ve seen in the past, there are still plenty of situations where this could represent a good value.
+There is lots of merit to Flying Blue, especially for long haul business class redemptions, where award pricing is generally reasonable.
+That being said, currently transatlantic business class award availability is in the gutter.

-Do you plan on purchasing Flying Blue miles with a 45% discount?
+Do you plan on purchasing Flying Blue miles with an 80% bonus?

 The comments on this page have not been provided, reviewed, approved or otherwise endorsed by any advertiser, and it is not an advertiser's responsibility to ensure posts and/or questions are answered.